-For the M.S. degree, a minimum of 30 hours of graduate credit are required, which must include 18 hours of formal nonremedial lecture courses, 2 hours of seminar (Chem 750), 3 hours of Chem 700, and 6 hours of thesis (Chem 697).
+For the M.S. degree, a minimum of 30 hours of graduate credit are required, which must include 18 hours of formal nonremedial lecture courses, 1 hour each of Chem 659 and 750, 3 hours of Chem 700, and 6 hours of thesis (Chem 697).
 Credit for previous graduate-level course work may be applied towards these requirements at the discretion of the student's advisory committee and with approval by the department chairman.